GuyHasan/BlackCherry/README.md

 # Create and configure your .env file (e.g., .env.development), fully explained at configuration & enivroment
 > **ℹ️ Note:**
 > On first run, the database is automatically seeded.
-> **Before starting, make sure to configure your environment variables**—especially the admin password and whether to use example data.
+> **Before starting, make sure to configure your environment variables**—especially the admin password,email and whether to use example data.

 # Running the Development or Production Server